liaochenlanruo/BTTCMP/README.md

 - If you use this software please cite: Hualin Liu, Jinshui Zheng, Weixing Ye, Donghai Peng, Ming Sun.
 BTTCMP: a comprehensive and high-throughput pipeline for mining toxin protein genes from _Bacillus thuringiensis_.
 2020, available at [https://github.com/BMBGenomics/BTTCMP](https://github.com/BMBGenomics/BTTCMP).

-- If you , please also cite: Liu H, Xin B, Zheng J, Zhong H, Yu Y, Peng D, Sun M. Build a bioinformatics analysis platform and apply it to routine analysis of microbial genomics and comparative genomics. _Protocol exchange_, 2020.
-DOI: 10.21203/rs.2.21224/v2.
+- If you used the genome assembly function, please also cite: Liu H, Xin B, Zheng J, Zhong H, Yu Y, Peng D, Sun M. Build a bioinformatics analysis platform and apply it to routine analysis of microbial genomics and comparative genomics. _Protocol exchange_, 2020.
+DOI: [10.21203/rs.2.21224/v2](10.21203/rs.2.21224/v2).

 ## FAQs